villares/python-in-a-visual-context/Processing-Python-py5/simultaneous_keys.md

 Did you see a `65535` in the middle of the keys?

-It means that a`CODED` key has been pressed, like `SHIFT`, for example.
-We need to remember that some keys are labelled slightly differently, the so-called *coded* keys.
-When `key == CODED` you need to use the `key_code` variable to find out which key was pressed (or released), usually by comparing it with a numeric constant like these:
+It means that a *coded* key has been pressed, modifier keys, like `SHIFT`, and the arrows keys, mostly.
+These keys are treated slightly differently.
+When the `key` variable is equal to the `CODED` constant (`key == CODED` is `True`) you'll need to use the `key_code` variable to find out which key was pressed (or released), usually by comparing it with one of the following numeric constants:

 `UP DOWN LEFT RIGHT ALT CONTROL SHIFT`

-Note that `TAB`, `ENTER` and some other *uncoded* keys were also not shown correctly in the previous example.
-Certain non-coded keys, which can be identified using a `key`, need to be found by comparing the `key` with special constants or *strings*:
+Note that `TAB`, `ENTER` and some other keys, that are not *coded*, were also not shown correctly in the previous example.
+Certain "normal", *not-coded* keys, which can be identified directly using the `key` variable, need to be found by comparing `key` with some special constants or *strings*:

     BACKSPACE '\b'
     TAB       '\t'